The first 100 sight words make up about 50% of the text we read. Crazy, isn’t it?!

 What if we combined BOTH Dolch and Fry’s suggestions into one ultimate list?!
 A power packed combo that would help kids master the most popular words in one spot.

-And viola!
-The Ultimate Sight Words List was born.
+And voila!
+The Ultimate Sight Word List was born.

 It includes 140 words divided into seven stages.